aaronkjones/blog/content/blog/home-assistant-security-system.md

 ## Conclusion

 You should now have a basic home security system.
-This, coupled with some motion detecting cameras (I use Amcrest UltraHD 2K's with Blue Iris software), can be a cost-effective home secruity solution.
+This, coupled with some motion detecting cameras (I use Amcrest UltraHD 2K's with Blue Iris software), can be a cost-effective home security solution.

 To take this further, you could do like I did and add a dashboard display with sensor status and a pinpad to enable/disable the alarm.